visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

 5. Save the file.

 Now you are ready to create the png images that are actually read in by Qt.
-When you open the XCF file all the layers corresponding to the four different splashscreen images will be enabled.
+When you open the XCF file all the layers corresponding to the six different splashscreen images will be enabled.
 When you save the first image you will have them all shown.
 To save the second image you will hide the layer corresponding to the first splashscreen image.
-You will successively hide one additional layer until you have saved all four of the png images.
+You will successively hide one additional layer until you have saved all six of the png images.

 6. Go to *File->Export As* and change *Name* to ``VisIt1.png``.
 7. Click on *Export*.